RapidAPI/DevRel-Stack-Data/guides/posts/graphql-subscriptions/post.md

 ---
-title: 'Introduction to GraphQL Subscriptions'
+title: Introduction to GraphQL Subscriptions
-description: 'GraphQL Subscriptions provide a way to fetch data from the server in real-time.
-A subscription is a continuously living request that pushes data to the client whenever a specific event happens.'
+description: GraphQL Subscriptions provide a way to fetch data from the server in real-time.
+A subscription is a continuously living request that pushes data to the client whenever a specific event happens.
 authors:
     - ahmadBilal
 categories:
+    - interactive
 	- api
 tags:
     - graphql
     - api